 Other responsibilities include understanding product growth and being able to adapt key metrics and product strategies based on analysis of customer behaviors.
 Being driven by data, growth marketing managers can use CPAPI to quickly adjust marketing campaigns in response to feedback from customers and users, providing offers and incentives where the data suggests they will be most effective.

 Of course, this doesn’t mean growth marketing managers can forget product marketing altogether.
 They still have to recognize how business marketing strategies interact with customers and the messaging they send out, planning inter-departmentally to create marketable products which lead to customer base activation.

-Just because you already work within marketing, doesn’t necessarily mean that you’re naturally going to make a brilliant growth marketing strategist.
-As highlighted previously, growth marketing takes quite a different stance from traditional marketing and involves roles and responsibilities that entail communicating using virtual PBX and consistent messaging throughout product management and the business’s departments.
+Just because you already work in marketing, doesn’t necessarily mean that you’re naturally going to make a brilliant growth marketing strategist.
+As highlighted previously, growth marketing takes quite a different stance from traditional marketing and involves roles and responsibilities that entail communicating using an IP phone system and consistent messaging throughout product management and the business’s departments.